carlomilanesi/measures-rs/docs/Motivation.md

 let displacement = Measure3d::<Metre>::new(7., 1., -6.);
 ```

-Points in a plane or in space can be represented by single objects:
+Also points in a plane or in space can be represented by single objects:

 ```rust
 let position_in_plane = MeasurePoint2d::<Metre>::new(3., 4.);